 $28.25 per hour

 |Short-term on-the-job training|

-Overall employment of Postal Service workers is projected to decline 28 percent from 2012 to 2022.
-Automated sorting systems, cluster mailboxes, and tight budgets will adversely affect employment.
-Although the need to replace workers who retire will result in some job openings, very strong competition can be expected as the number of applicants typically exceeds the number of available positions.
+Overall employment of postal service workers is projected to decline 13 percent from 2016 to 2026.
+Automated sorting systems, cluster mailboxes, and tight budgets are expected to adversely affect employment.
+Although the need to replace workers who retire will result in some job openings, strong competition can be expected as the number of applicants typically exceeds the number of available positions.

 Compare the job duties, education, job growth, and pay of postal service workers with similar occupations.

 Learn more about postal service workers by visiting additional resources, including O*NET, a source on key characteristics of workers and occupations.